 |IMG||These range from a little bit darker than usual, to almost entirely black||The darker the snake, the higher the price.
 Pure black boas sell for $2000+|

 Because boas are quite big, they’re also more expensive to care for in terms of their enclosure and food.

 So, you can spend more on a bigger snake or less on a common snake.
 But the true cost of the snake isn’t in buying the snake itself.
 It’s in keeping it fed, sheltered, warm, and healthy.

 How Much Do Vivariums Cost?

-A vivarium is the snake’s enclosure (where your snake will live).
-You can find information on vivariums for corn snakes in this guide.
+A vivarium is where your snake will live.
 You can choose between three main kinds of vivarium: